 If you like raw food, then you will enjoy the many varieties found on Beauty of Sprout's menu, however, you should expect steep prices and minuscule servings.
 In my opinion, the prices did not justify the quality nor quantity of food.
 The food was average at best.
 I have experienced much better food at other raw restaurants in other cities across the country.

 Maybe I am just not a fan of raw food?
 I prefer a treat every once in a while when dining away from home, and the bland, small servings at Beauty of Sprouts just did not feel like a treat to me.

 Here is a sample of some of the items you will find on the menu.
 Appetizers include options such as Flax based crackers with guacamole, coconut wrapped spring rolls stuffed with avocado, sprouts, and tomatoes, and butternut squash ravioli with coconut cream.
-While these all sound pretty good on paper, unfortunately, both the quality and quantity were below average.
+While these all sound pretty good on paper, unfortunately, most items we tried were mediocre at best and expensive to boot.

 The spring rolls were pretty good, although $9 for 2 is severely overpriced (4-5 would have been a fair price).
-The ravioli was incredibly overpriced and honestly not that good.
+The ravioli was incredibly overpriced and honestly average at best.

 If you want great raw ravioli, try the Nut Butter Squash Ravioli at Organic Garden Cafe in Beverly Massachusetts, the best of its' kind, a delicious beet stuffed shell filled with squash and covered with a creamy cashew based sauce.
 Once you have had something this tasty, the ravioli at Beauty of Sprouts really pales in comparison.

 A few raw soups such as Raw Chilli and Gazpacho are on the menu.
 As I prefer soup hot, I decided to skip out in this department.